A Political Action Committee Supporting LGBTQ+ Issues in the Bay Area & Central coast

 In 1989, BAYMEC reversed the opposition of local Assembly members of Project 10, the program to include the reference to sexual orientation in the L.A. education curriculum.

-THE NEXT TEN YEARS: After the eighties, the direct attacks on the local LGBT community quieted for a time.
-In 1992, BAYMEC lobbied against the Vatican’s document urging US Bishops to oppose legislation protecting LGBT civil rights.
+THE NEXT TEN YEARS: After the eighties, the direct attacks on the local LGBTQ+ community quieted for a time.
+In 1992, BAYMEC lobbied against the Vatican’s document urging US Bishops to oppose legislation protecting LGBTQ+ civil rights.
 With fewer attacks on our community, BAYMEC was able to become pro-active and successfully lobbied the cities of Santa Clara and Sunnyvale, and various local school districts, on sexual orientation discrimination and AIDS/HIV status issues.
 BAYMEC lobbied the San José City Council to support the boycott on travel to Colorado in the wake of Amendment 2, the initiative to ban anti-discrimination policies for sexual orientation.

 Celebrating our Co-founder: Ken Yeager